-Intermediate Blues Duets 16+ 3 page pdf book is ideal for players with previous experience in the Jazz/Blues genre as it contains musical language (blues notes, jazz rhythms, licks) direct from the Jazz tradition.
+Intermediate Blues Duets pdf book is ideal for players with a little previous experience in the Jazz/Blues genre as it contains musical language (blues notes, jazz rhythms, licks) direct from the Jazz tradition.

 It is ideal for teachers and students as the 2 parts are for players of slightly different abilities.
 (The lower part is more challenging)

 The melodies are developed just like an improvisor would 'Jazz up a tune' using blue notes, rhythmic variation and dynamics to colour and personalise the tunes.

 The 8 original pieces full of Jazz language provide interesting material for home practice sessions, classes or performance situations.

 Instrumentation - 2 Clarinets

 "In my experience, it's been so difficult to find interesting jazz duets.
 Finally they exist!
 Nick Homes nails it harmonically and melodically.
 They're both challenging AND fun.”
 James Suggs USA